omgnetwork/ewallet/docs/guides/usage.md

 # Usage

-You can start communicating with the web APIs using any programming language of your choice, either by using the HTTP-RPC endpoints directly or by using one of the available SDKs.
+You can start communicating with the web APIs using any programming language of your choice, either by using the HTTP-RPC endpoints directly, or by using one of the available SDKs.

 ## HTTP-RPC WEB APIs